Africa has come of age-Murtala Muhammed -

 Sunday, March 1, 2020 10:50 am

 Murtala Muhammed is a figure that looms large in the history of Nigeria.
-Very few of our leaders have divided opinion to such an extent.
-To some, he is an incorruptible hero that would have, given the time, ridded Nigeria of the scourge of corruption that had infected the country.
+To some, he is an incorruptible hero that would have, given the time, rid Nigeria of the scourge of corruption that had infected the country.
 To others he is an impetuous and arrogant despot, guilty of war crimes and worse.
 What is not in doubt however, is the commitment he showed to the liberation struggle in Angola, Mozambique and South Africa and, to the pan African cause.

 On the 3rd of January, 1976, the American Ambassador to Nigeria, Mr Donald Easum, brought a letter addressed to the Nigerian head of state from the United States president, Gerald Ford.
 The same letter was sent to many other African leaders.
 Murtala considered this a contemptuous gesture – an attempt by the Americans to dictate policy regarding the Angolan liberation struggle.
 His federal military government took the bold and unprecedented step of releasing President Ford’s letter to the press.
 It also issued a strong response, calling the letter a “gross insult” and basically telling the Americans to go to hell.
 This event triggered Murtala’s decision to attend the OAU conference in Addis Ababa and deliver his message to the world.